 Annuals for the cutting garden/Photo: Julie Hove Anderson Photography

 As a landscape designer, I’m well versed in perennials and the kind of annuals you buy from a nursery.
-But when it comes to growing annuals from seeds, my experience centers mainly on zinnias.
-So recently, I was delighted to attend a webinar given by ButterBee Farm owner Laura Beth Resnick on the top annuals she grows for her cutting gardens.
+But when it comes to growing annuals from seeds, my experience lies mainly with zinnias.
+So recently, I was delighted to attend a webinar hosted by ButterBee Farm owner Laura Beth Resnick on the top annuals she grows for her cutting gardens.
 Continue reading →

 Now that we’re all spending more time at home, it doesn’t hurt to know what’s blooming.
 And finding the answer is easier than ever with one of the dozens of plant identification apps available.
 But which ones work best and provide the fastest, most reliable material?
 I decided to do a comparison.
 Continue reading →

 In my view, autumn doesn’t have to spell the end of the show in the garden.
 Fall containers offer countless ways to still enjoy seasonal splashes of color.
 Moreover, these mini gardens no longer have to be all about flowering kale or mums.
 With a little ingenuity, you can create autumn planters every bit as beautiful as their lush summer cousins.
 Continue reading →

 Long before it became a trending food, flowering kale was a garden star, delivering a pop of color to fall’s graying landscape.
 The plant is not only prized for its striking foliage but it’s also one of only a few species that thrivesin cold weather.
 Indeed, flowering kale likes cold temperatures so much that it often stays attractive well into winter.
 I can’t think of a better choice for fall gardens and containers.
 Continue reading →